litentry/litentry-parachain/tee-worker/ts-tests/examples/direct-invocation/README.md

 }
 ```

 -   `value` field contains the real response content in an opaque hex-encoded way.
 The consumer must know to which type it should be decoded.
+To check how it's encoded you need to go to rust code, mainly `tee-worker/enclave-runtime/src/rpc/worker_api_direct.rs`, e.g.
+    -   `state_getStorage` returns the raw result without any encoding
+    -   `state_executeGetter` return the encoded Option<> value
+    -   `author_getShieldingKey` return the string encoded JSON strings
 -   `do_watch` indicates if there're more (streamed) responses coming
 -   `status` has 3 options: `ok`, `trustedOperationStatus`, or `error`:
     -   `ok` is returned when the request is a "normal" request, e.g. getting TEE's shielding key